ermongroup/cs228-notes/inference/sampling/index.md

 In our earlier model of a student's grade, we would first sample an exam difficulty $$d'$$ and an intelligence level $$i'$$.
 Then, once we have samples $$d'$$ and $$i'$$, we generate a student grade $$g'$$ from $$p(g \mid d', i')$$.
 At each step, we simply perform standard multinomial sampling.

 A former CS228 student has created an [interactive web simulation](http://pgmlearning.herokuapp.com/samplingApp) for visualizing Bayesian network forward sampling methods.
 Feel free to play around with it and, if you do, please submit any feedback or bugs through the Feedback button on the web app.

+"Forward sampling" can also be performed efficiently on undirected models if the model can be represented by a clique tree with a small number of variables per node.
+Calibrate the clique tree, which gives us the marginal distribution over each node, and choose a node to be the root.
+Then, marginalize over variables in the root node to get the marginal for a single variable.
+Once the marginal for a single variable $$x_1 ∼ p(X_1 \mid E=e)$$ has been sampled from the root node, the newly sampled value $$X_1 = x_1$$ can be incorporated as evidence.
+Finish sampling other variables from the same node, each time incorporating the newly sampled nodes as evidence, i.e. $$x_2 ∼ p(X_2=x_2 \mid X_1=x_1,E=e)$$ and $$x_3 ∼ p(X_3=x_3 \mid X_1=x_1,X_2=x_2,E=e)$$ and so on.
+When moving down the tree to sample variables from other nodes, each node must send an updated message containing the values of the sampled variables.

 ## Monte Carlo estimation